elesiuta/picosnitch/README.md

   # the process name, executable, and hash will still be recorded in record.json
   # use with caution since applications could still be compromised without affecting hash
   # e.g. via shared libraries, loading scripts, extensions, etc.
+  "Perf ring buffer (pages)": 64, # Power of two number of pages for BPF program
+  # only change this if it is giving you errors
   "Set RLIMIT_NOFILE": null, # Set the maximum number of open file descriptors (int)
   # it is used for caching process executables and hashes (typical system default is 1024)
   # this is good enough for most people since caching is based on executable device + inode